TIBCOSoftware/snappy-cloud-tools/docker/README.md

 <hr>

 ## Using Multiple Containers with Docker Compose

+**NOTE:** The latest Docker image has not been tested with Docker Compose.
+We recommend [using Helm charts to launch SnappyData cluster](https://github.com/SnappyDataInc/spark-on-k8s/tree/master/charts/snappydata) on Kubernetes.

 Download and install the latest version of Docker compose.
 Refer to the [Docker documentation](https://docs.docker.com/compose/install/) for more information.